TEF

 1989

 Phase 1 — The Licence Raj.
-A customs broking practice is established.
 Peak tariff: 355%.
 Nearly 90% of goods under quantitative restrictions.
-The CHA's job is licence navigation, not valuation.
-No MNCs.
-No intercompany structures.
+Trade administration is dominated by licence navigation, not valuation complexity.
+Multinational corporate structures and intercompany characterisation are not yet regulatory issues in India.

 1991

 Phase 2 begins.
 India's liberalisation triggered by the BoP crisis.
 Peak duty cut from 355% to 150%.
-The customs environment transforms — global MNCs begin entering, bringing franchise structures, royalty arrangements and management charges that the SVB is created to assess.
+The regulatory environment transforms — global corporate bodies begin entering, bringing franchise structures, royalty arrangements and management charges that customs valuation, transfer pricing and disclosure frameworks must absorb.

 1993